Vasileia-Apostolou/Beauty_Bounty/README.md

 ### Frameworks
 1. [Django](https://www.djangoproject.com/) is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.

-2. [jQuery](https://jquery.com/) is a fast, small, and feature-rich JavaScript library.
-It was used in this project to simplify the DOM.

 ### Hosting
 * [Heroku](https://www.heroku.com/) was used as the hosting platform to deploy this app.